-Breast cancer is the second most common cause of death from cancer in women.
-It is estimated that 42,690 people (42,170 women and 520 men) will die from breast cancer this year.
-Metastatic breast cancer will cause the vast majority of those deaths.
+Breast cancer is the second most common cause of death from cancer in women in the United States.
+It is estimated that 43,700 people (43,170 women and 530 men) deaths from this disease will occur in the United States in 2023.
+Worldwide, female breast cancer is the fifth leading cause of death.
+In 2020, an estimated 684,996 women across the world died from breast cancer.
+Metastatic breast cancer causes the vast majority of deaths from the disease.

 It is important to remember that breast cancer is treatable at any stage.
-Treatments for metastatic breast cancer are continually improving and have been proven to help people with metastatic breast cancer live longer with better quality of life.
+Treatments for metastatic breast cancer are continually improving and have been proven to help people with metastatic breast cancer live longer with a better quality of life.

-In addition, statistics on the survival rates for people with metastatic breast cancer every 5 years.
-So the estimate may not show the results of better diagnosis or treatment available for less than 5 years.
+Experts measure relative survival rate statistics for metastatic breast cancer every 5 years.
+This means the estimate may not reflect the results of advancements in how metastatic breast cancer is diagnosed or treated from the last 5 years.
 Talk with your doctor if you have any questions about this information.
 Learn more about understanding statistics.